joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 -- `mentions.includes['users'][x].name` returns the name of the user (this is not username) -- `mentions.includes['users'][x].username` returns the username (handle) of the user

-If you want to match values from `mentions.data` with values from `mentions.includes` you'll match data's `author_id` with includes' 'id'.
+If you want to match values from `mentions.data` with values from `mentions.includes` you'll match data's `author_id` with includes' `id`.
 As an added bonus you must ensure you ask nicely for the `author_id` by placing `expansions='author_id'` in the call to invoke the Tweepy client god.
 I recommend a standard sacrifice of your choice to accompany the call.

 Lastly, if you'd like to use kindergartner code to hack together a dictionary of dictionaries from the results, here you go.
 ```